ARTH1001

 Course description

-This course serves as a general introduction to key questions about the nature and history of art in the West from the prehistoric to contemporary eras: Who creates art and why?
-What unique insights does it provide into the past?
-And, finally, what good does art do?
-Organized around these three central questions, lectures, readings, and assignments will address several themes, central to understanding the history of Western art in a wider global context: (1) the forms, functions, and symbolism of images, objects, and spaces; (2) materials, techniques, and skills deployed by artists, architects, artisans, and laborers to make aesthetic objects; (3) the historical and cultural construction of visual experiences; and (4) customs, beliefs, and values associated with art production, collection, and exhibition in various cultures, including patronage, fame, trade, cross-cultural influence, authenticity, and reproduction.
+This survey aims to introduce students to art in the West from prehistory to the present.
+Select artistic traditions in the ancient Near East, ancient Egypt, Europe, and the Americas are considered against their religious, socio-political, and other cultural contexts.
+Lectures, readings, and assignments will address several themes, central to understanding the history of Western art: (1) the forms, functions, and symbolism of images, objects, and spaces; (2) materials, techniques, and skills deployed in the making of aesthetic objects; (3) the historical and cultural construction of visual experiences; and (4) customs, beliefs, and values associated with art production, collection, and exhibition in various cultures.

 Minimum credits